VincentTam/vincenttam.github.io/source/_posts/2014-01-30-posting-code-to-gist-efficiently.markdown

 This can be explained in this way: it's unproductive to use a mouse for text editing.
 [A relevant question on Stack Overflow][so1088387] was answered by many users.
-Mark Rushakoff finds Vim's keyboard commands *"almost priceless"* since your fingers don't have to leave the keyboard and grab the mouse.
-Jeremy Smyth describes this as the "biggest gain" of using Vim or Emacs.
+Mark Rushakoff finds [Vim]'s keyboard commands *"almost priceless"* since your fingers don't have to leave the keyboard and grab the mouse.
+Jeremy Smyth describes this as the "biggest gain" of using [Vim] or Emacs.

-As suggested by Aknow::Work's words above, we can use [Gist.vim] so that we can make use of the advantages of Vim while writing code, and post the code onto [Gist] quickly.
+As suggested by Aknow::Work's words above, we can use [Gist.vim] so that we can make use of the advantages of [Vim] while writing code, and post the code onto [Gist] quickly.

 Except the official `README.mkd`, there's
 [a tutorial on ServerWatch][tut] for [Gist.vim] newbies.
 This article